ajancheta/tap-room-react/README.md

 ## Completed and in progress features

-- [x] Navigation buttons creating custom icons using Figma
+- [x] Navigation buttons created with custom icons using Figma
 - [x] Client side routing
 - [x] Component for list of beer on tap
 - [x] Component for admin to edit beer information
 - [x] CSS / Material UI styling
-- [ ] Taking in admin information from a form and saving to local database
+- [x] Taking in admin information from a form and saving to local database
+- [x] Allow user to delete brews

 ## Setup / Installation Requirements
 ### To open and view this project file